mbauckhage/gmp2/README.md

 The objective of this project is to develop a virtual reality platform that enables users to journey through time and witness the evolution of river landscapes with immersive experiences.
 A workflow is to be created and implemented, which shows the process to get from a historical topographic map to a 3D modelled landscape in a VR environment.
 The workflow should be reproducible and allow to be used for different area of interest and with different historic maps.

-The following steps will be implemented:
+The following steps will are implemented:

 - 00_Preprocessing: Preparing all data for further processing steps
 - 01_Segmentation: Contour lines image segmentation
 - 02_DEM: Creating a DEM based on the extracted contour lines
 - 03_Texture: Creating textures based on vector annotaions and texture samples
 - 04_Unity_Preperation: prepare data for GIS Terrain Loader Pro in Unity
+- 05_Unity: Unity projects for the creation of the landscape and the build of the VR applicaiton

+---

 ### 00 Preprocessing